Evidence of Jesus written by historians from the past.

 2. WHAT DOES ‘CREDIBILTY’ ACTUALLY MEAN HERE?

 Let’s look then at ‘credibility’ in reference to secular (non-religious) historical records.
-And I am referring to the ancient records that Christian scholars (today’s qualified Christian experts) do actually rely on to ‘support’ the likelihood of the Bible’s account of Jesus.
+And I am referring to the ancient records that Christian scholars (today’s qualified Christian experts) do actually rely on to ‘support’ the likelihood of the Bible’s account of Jesus being accurate and truthful.

-Now firstly, in the ideal world of ’21st century’ record keeping practises, what evidence would be expected to prove that certain human-related events had occurred in these times?
-That is, if Jesus had existed in modern times.
-Well, we would require a ‘first hand’ account of Jesus’ life written by a credible non Christian.
-This person would be an eye witness.
-And then we would also need to have other credible witnesses ‘backing up’ what had been recorded through ‘sworn’ statements.
-Any statements about events that were doumented (written about), but not personally witnessed, would be referenced to other credible and verifiable sources.
+Now firstly, in the ideal world of ’21st century’ record keeping practises, what evidence would be expected to prove that certain human-related events really had happened in these times?
+That is, if Jesus had existed during these modern times.
+Well, we would need a ‘first hand’ account of Jesus’ life written by a credible non Christian.
+This person would have to be an eye witness.
+And then we would also need to have other believable witnesses ‘backing up’ what had been recorded through ‘sworn’ statements.
+Any statements about events that were documented (written about), but not personally witnessed, would be referenced to other credible and verifiable sources.

 Did all of this occur to support existing historical documents that supposedly record the actual life and times of Jesus?
 No, of course not!
 And the reason is simple.
 Historians of that era JUST DID NOT operate like they do these days.
 However, many atheist writers who challenge Jesus’ historical existence begin their cases with such demands.
 You know, if that level of credibility was demanded in relation to ‘substantiating’ our general knowledge of ancient history, then a large amount of it would just ‘go down the gurgler’.
 No doubt about that!